GodOfHammers/TradeForMe/readme.md

     Scikit-learn - Machine Learning Library

 License
-    This project is licensed under the MIT License - see the LICENSE file for details.
+    This project is licensed under the Australian National University Open Source License.
+    It is intended for non-commercial use and any use of the software or source code must acknowledge the Australian National University as the original source.
+    Redistribution and derivative works are allowed under the condition that they are also licensed under the same terms.

 Acknowledgments
     1. Dr.Bernardo Pereira Nunes